AJRepo/PHPlot/phplot/README.txt

      phplot_data.php
      rgb.inc.php
 (Only phplot.php is necessary for most graphs.)
-Make sure the protections on these files allow the web server to read them.
+Make sure the permissions on these files allow the web server to read them.

 The ideal place is a directory outside your web server document area, and on your PHP include path.
 You can add to the include path in the PHP